intel/iot-js-api/board/gpio.md

 | `data`     | unsigned long (the pin value) |

 The `data` event listener callback receives the current value of the pin (0 or 1 for single pins, and positive integer for GPIO ports).
 Implementations SHOULD use a platform-dependent minimum time interval between firing two consecutive events.

-The `pin` property inherited from [`Pin`](./README.md/#pin) can take values defined by the board documentation, usually positive integers.

-The `mode` property MUST take the value `"input"` or `"output"`.
-The default value is `"input"`.

-The `port` property, if defined, is an array of strings that represents the ordered list of pin names that form a GPIO port, where the first element in the array represents the MSB.

-The `activeLow` property tells whether the pin value 0 means active.
-If `activeLow` is `true`, with `value` 0 the pin is active, otherwise inactive.
-For instance, if an actuator is attached to the (output) pin active on low, client code should write the value 0 to the pin in order to activate the actuator.

-The `edge` property is used for input pins and tells whether the `data` event is emitted on the rising edge of the signal (string value `"rising"`) when `value` changes from 0 to 1, or on falling edge (string value `"falling"`) when `value` changes from 1 to 0, or both edges (string value `"any"`), or never (string value `"none`").
-The default value is `"any"`, which means the event will fire on any change.

-The `state` property tells if the internal pulldown (string value `"pulldown"`) or pullup (string value `"pullup"`) resistor is used for input pins to provide a default value (0 or 1) when the input is floating.
-The default value is `undefined`.

 <a name="read"></a>
 #### The `unsigned long read()` method